Game Preview: Condors at Canucks, 7 p.m.

 THE WRIGHT STUFF

-Cameron Wright's two-goal night gave him nine goals on the season.
-He leads all Condors rookies with 18 points (9g-9a) in 33 games this season.
+Wright his double figures in goals last night and has three over his last two games.
+He leads all Condors rookies with 19 points (10g-9a) in 34 games this season.

 ANOTHER CHAPTER IN THE BOOK OF SAM

-Sam Gagner is expected to return to the Condors lineup tonight.
+Sam Gagner scored in his return to the Condors lineup last night.
 He had five points (1g-4a) in three games with the Condors on an AHL deal earlier in the season.
 He went on to record 10 points (5g-5a) in 27 with the Oilers.
 The 34-year old has played 1,042 career NHL games.

 SOUP'S ON

-Jack Campbell stopped 64 of 65 shots last week, including a shutout.
-He is 14-8-0 with a 2.55 goals-against average and a .924 save percentage since November 21.
+Campbell has won three straight and five of six starts, stopping 31 last night.
+He is 15-8-0 with a 2.48 goals-against average and a .926 save percentage since November 21.

-Seth Griffith is now tied for 13th in the AHL's scoring race, recording points in five straight (1g-6a).

 ON THE OTHER SIDE